 Rapini is an excellent source of vitamins C and K, folate, calcium, potassium and beta-carotene.
 Just half a cup (125 ml) of cooked rapini has 31 milligrams of vitamin C (35 to 40% of a day's worth!), 60 micrograms of folate (15% of your daily requirement) and 1.8 milligrams of beta-carotene.

-Rapini also contains a phytochemical called lutein, an antioxidant that protects the eye's retina from oxidative damage caused that could lead to cataract formation.
-Studies show that people who consume the most lutein from their diet have a 20 to 50 percent lower risk of cataracts compared with people whose diets contain the least.
+Rapini also supplies lutein, an antioxidant that protects the eye's retina from oxidative damage that can lead to age-related macular degeneration and cataract formation.
+Rsearch suggests that people who consume the most lutein from foods have a 20 to 50 percent lower risk of cataracts compared to those whose diets contain the least.

 Here's the nutrient breakdown for one half cup (125 ml) serving of cooked rapini:

-Rapini is scientifically classified as Brassica rapa, and, though it resembles broccoli is actually closely related to the turnip.
+Rapini is scientifically classified as Brassica rapa and although it resembles broccoli, it is actually closely related to the turnip.

 Other common names for rapini include broccoli raab and broccoli di rape.
 Most rapini found in Canada comes from California, where it's available year round with the peak season being from late fall to early spring.

 You'll find locally grown rapini at farmer's markets July through October.

 Choose bunches of rapini with plump, moist stems and dark green leaves.
 Young rapini has broccoli-like buds that are closed or partially opened.
 Avoid rapini that has most of its buds open or has wilted, spotted or yellowish leaves.

 To keep rapini at its freshest, wrap it in paper towel and store in a perforated plastic bag in the refrigerator vegetable crisper for up to five days.

 Wash rapini only before using it.
 If stored wet, the excess moisture will cause rapini to deteriorate faster.